Vermont Homestead Declaration and Property Tax Adjustment Claim

-- Property is Sold - The seller must withdraw the declaration when transferring the title of the homestead to another owner.
+- Property is Sold - The seller must withdraw the declaration when transferring the title of the homestead to another owner on or before April 1, 2015.
 Note: The property tax adjustment remains with the property.
 The allocation of the seller's property tax adjustment is determined at the closing.

-- Property is Owned by Estate - If the property is the descendant's homestead at the time of death, the property now owned by an estate may retain homestead classification on the grand list until the following April 1 provided the property is not rented.
+- Property is Owned by Estate - If the property is the descendant's homestead at the time of death (before April 1, 2015), the property now owned by an estate may retain homestead classification on the grand list until the following April 1 provided the property is not rented.

 - Declaration Submitted in Error